 CREATINE- Bond-building, strengthening

 Known for its muscle building properties, creatine also works as a bond-builder for disulfide and hydrogen.
 When you damage your hair, you break these bonds, resulting in dull hair, brittle hair, and fragile hair.
 Hair breaking is the most common complaint and can be confused with hair falling out!
-Creatine offers your hair the opportunity to build those bonds again, giving it the strength it needs for your unique lifestyle.
+Creatine offers your hair the opportunity to build those bonds again, giving it the strength, it needs for your unique lifestyle.

-SILK WORM PROTEINS- Protection without interruption
+SILK PROTEINS- Protection without interruption

-By now, many of us have heard about the benefits of keratin, but how much do you know about silk worm proteins?
-Silk worm has historically been regarded as a delicacy in creating beautiful fabrics.
+By now, many of us have heard about the benefits of keratin, but how much do you know about silk proteins?
+Silk has historically been regarded as a delicacy in creating beautiful fabrics.
 It has also been used for various hormone research and the pupae is eaten in many cultures.
-What we’ve come to learn about the proteins, sericin and fibroin, in silk worm is that it acts as a silk glue and glycoprotein.
+What we’ve come to learn about the proteins, sericin and fibroin, in silk is that it acts as a silk glue and glycoprotein.
 Ultimately, what this means is that your hair’s cortex is with this protein, protecting it without disturbing your self-expression through dying and coloring.